olanrewaju-M-Yusuf/cyberdefender/Adding-a-new-operation.md

      - Operation receives an object with two properties: `option` containing the user's dropdown selection, and `string` containing the input box contents.
      - Particularly useful for arguments that can be specified in various different formats.
      - See the *XOR* configuration in `src/core/config/OperationConfig.js` for an example of how this works.

+## Presenting complex data

+The output of your operation will be passed on to the next operation in the recipe, or to the Output field if it is the final operation.
+If your operation has a complex output, it should be presented to the user in a friendly format, perhaps using HTML markup, however this format should not be sent to follow-on operations, as it would make onward processing unnecessarily complex.

+In these situations, the `present` function should be used.
+This function is called if your operation is the final operation in the recipe.
+It is passed the output of your `run` function which you can then manipulate into a suitable format for displaying to the user.
+This allows you to return a sensible format which can be easily processed from your `run` function.

+The data type for your present function should be specified in the operation constructor using `this.presentType`.

+A good example of this can be found in [`src/core/operations/Unzip.mjs`](https://github.com/gchq/CyberChef/blob/master/src/core/operations/Unzip.mjs).